nchlswhttkr/buildkite-job-dependency-experiment/README.md

 Just trying out some newer features in Buildkite, with [step dependencies](https://buildkite.com/changelog/84-introducing-pipeline-step-dependencies) and [input steps](https://buildkite.com/docs/pipelines/input-step) (which seem to be partially released and documented).

+This is mostly a log of me observing and debugging a series of builds, and me trying to dissect some of the behaviour I encountered.

+---

+### Steps with a missing dependency

+In the case of the first run, the `answer` I assumed the the key used for each field would be accessible as a step dependency.
+This isn't true, and it isn't possible to submit a single field without filling out all fields.
+You can however place a `key` field on the input block itself, and depend on this.

+[One line from the docs](https://buildkite.com/docs/pipelines/dependencies#order-of-operations) seems a bit confusing, and it could probably do with some clarification.

+> If the step you're dependent on doesn't exist, the build will fail without running the step that is waiting for the dependency.

+From what I could gauge from the [build itself](https://buildkite.com/nchlswhttkr/dependencies-and-input-experiment/builds/2), this build should have failed because the `answer` step depended on a step key that didn't exist.
+There was a field with the key in the input step, but it seems step keys and field keys are not different.
+The command itself for the `answer` step had a typo in it, but that doesn't matter because the job was not scheduled and run.

+My guess would be that the build was stuck waiting for a step with the desired key to be created, so it could run that and then run the `answer` step.
+The build stayed "running" (do builds eventually time out if its left with no jobs scheduled or running?).
+The documentations imply to me that the build would immediately fail with some kind of "no step with key `<key>` was found for step `answer`, and the build failed" error message.

+Perhaps the lack of immediate failure is intentional, to wait for a job to be created?

+### All steps can have a key

+The current docs show the `key` field as only being available for command steps, but all steps can have a `depends_on` field.
+The `key` field for `fields` on an input/block step are for meta-data keys, not step keys.

+We can show that all fields support a key attribute with a [build with a set of command steps](https://buildkite.com/nchlswhttkr/dependencies-and-input-experiment/builds/15) that each depends on a different step type.

+In this case, each respective command step ran after the step it depended on passed, so they can have keys.

 ---

 ### First run